jncc/deli/README.md

 Make sure you have committed any code you want to deploy to your local Git repo, or the beanstalk CLI will ignore it!

-    npm run build:prod
+    yarn run build:prod
     eb deploy

 The Deli requires access to two backend services; Postgres database and Geoserver.
-This is not described here.
+This part of the system is not described here.

 Using Postman to access the HTTP API
 ------------------------------------